 - Square cushions, brilliants, radiants, and princess cuts: narrow brilliant shields, baguettes, or trillions

 - Emerald cuts: trapezoids, shields, half-moons, large bullets, all step-cut.

 - Antique cushions: step-cut half-moons, trapezoids, shields, and French cuts.

 - Radiants and ovals: half-moons, trapezoids, trillions, shields, bullets.

 Symmetry is essential for emerald cuts, Asschers, and cushions.
 A poorly shaped center stone stands out more in a three-stone ring.
 It is recommended to choose a diamond in a D- to I-color range.
 Lower color grades can be challenging to pair with matching side stones.

 For a three-stone ring to look impeccable, side stones must be well proportioned.
-A wrong set can throw the entire ring off-balance.
-Depending on their shape, side stones are angled differently in relation to the center.
+A wrong set can throw the entire ring off balance.
+Also, depending on their shape, side stones are angled differently to the center.

 Wide side stones set North-South are part of the ring’s head.
 Baguettes or bullets aligned with the shank are not.
 For that reason, baguettes and bullets are projected from the center stone at a steep angle.
 Other side stones are angled less to blend better with the center stone.